betfair-datascientists/betfair-datascientists.github.io/src/tutorials/historicStreamFiles.md

 Importantly, these messages only contain **changes** and do not contain the full ladder, so to understand the full ladder at any single point in time, you'll need to build the orderbook from these messages.
 This would not be a trivial process to do by hand, but as the API is designed for computers rather than humans, luckily you don't have to.

-First, lets walk through each type of runner change message:
+First, lets walk through each type of runner change message

 ### Exchange Bets / Limit Bets